Pulmonary embolism: Anticoagulation

 Anticoagulant therapy is the mainstay of treatment.
 For many years, vitamin K antagonists (warfarin or less commonly acenocoumarol or phenprocoumon) have been the cornerstone.
 As vitamin K antagonists do not act immediately, initial treatment is with rapidly acting injectable anticoagulants: unfractionated heparin (UFH), low molecular weight heparin (LMWH), or fondaparinux, while oral vitamin K antagonists are initiated and titrated (usually as part of inpatient hospital care) to the international normalized ratio, a test that determines the dose.
 In terms of injectable treatments, LMWH may reduce bleeding among people with pulmonary embolism as compared to UFH.
 According to the same review, LMWH reduced the incidence of recurrent thrombotic complications and reduced thrombus size when compared to heparin.
 There was no difference in overall mortality between participants treated with LMWH and those treated with unfractionated heparin.
 Vitamin K antagonists require frequent dose adjustment and monitoring of the international normalized ratio (INR).
 In PE, INRs between 2.0 and 3.0 are generally considered ideal.
 If another episode of PE occurs under warfarin treatment, the INR window may be increased to e.g. 2.5–3.5 (unless there are contraindications) or anticoagulation may be changed to a different anticoagulant e.g. LMWH.

 In recent years, many anticoagulants have been introduced that offer similar to warfarin but without a need for titration to the INR.
 Known as the directly acting oral anticoagulants, these treatments are now preferred over vitamin K antagonists by American professional guidelines.
 Two of these (rivaroxaban and apixaban) do not require initial heparin or fondaparinux treatment, whereas dabigatran and edoxaban do.
 A Cochrane review found that there is no evidence of a difference between oral DTIs (dabigatran, rivaroxaban, edoxaban, apixaban) and standard anticoagulation in the prevention of recurrent pulmonary embolism.

 In people with cancer who develop pulmonary embolism, therapy with a course of LMWH is favored over warfarin or other oral anticoagulants.
 Similarly, pregnant women are treated with low molecular weight heparin until after delivery to avoid the known teratogenic effects of warfarin, especially in the early stages of pregnancy, but it can be used while breastfeeding.

 Anticoagulation therapy is usually continued for 3–6 months, or "lifelong" if there have been previous DVTs or PEs, or none of the usual transient risk factors is present.
 In those without a known cause that can be reversed 2 years of treatment may be better than 6 months.
-For those with small PEs (known as subsegmental PEs) the effects of anticoagulation is unknown as it has not been properly studied as of 2020.
+For those with small PEs (known as subsegmental PEs) the effects of anticoagulation are unknown as it has not been properly studied as of 2020.